Kanoe Enos

 Kerrie Urosevich

-Kerrie Urosevich, MA, PhD, is the Lead for Network Design and Innovation for Early Childhood Action Strategy.
-Kerrieʻs main responsibility is overseeing a multi-disciplinary early childhood systems building plan, which includes six team and over 100 public and private partners all working to improve the system of care for Hawaiʻiʻs youngest children.
-She previously served in both Governor Neal Abercrombie’s and Governor David Ige’s Administrations.
+Kerrie's main responsibility is overseeing a multi-disciplinary early childhood systems building plan, which includes six teams and over 100 public and private partners all working to improve the system of care for Hawaiʻi's youngest children.
+She previously served in both Governor Neal Abercrombie's and Governor David Ige's Administrations.

-Over the last 25 years, Kerrie’s work has been rooted in local and international community mobilization, peace-building and violence prevention, including 10 years working with communities and organizations in transition, through her own mediation and facilitation consultancy.
-She serves as Affiliate Faculty at the Matsunaga Institute for Peace at the University of Hawaiʻi at Mānoa (UHM) teaching peace and conflict resolution courses, and has co-developed Ceeds of Peace workshops focused on supporting children’s social and emotional development.
+Over the last 25 years, Kerrie's work has been rooted in local and international community mobilization, peace-building and violence prevention.
+She serves as Affiliate Faculty at the Matsunaga Institute for Peace at the University of Hawaiʻi at Mānoa teaching peace and conflict resolution courses, and has co-developed Ceeds of Peace workshops focused on supporting children's social and emotional development.

 Darcie Yukimura